Olympian Gods (DC Comics): New era

 In defeating Ares, Diana was greatly injured.
 The gods were so pleased with her that they took her into the sea and healed her.
 Then, Hermes gave her winged sandals which would enable her to travel freely between Themyscira and Man's World.
 At some point, the god Pan was killed and replaced by a Manhunter android.
 It was this impostor who began a feud among the gods.
 The feud began when Zeus turned an amorous eye towards Diana, offering to make her a goddess if she participated in 'the ultimate sharing of the flesh'.
 When Diana and her mother opposed the great god, he was angered and punished Diana.
 She would have to complete a task for each of the gods, culminating in the defeat of the monsters beyond "Doom's Doorway".
 This doorway was the Amazon's charge for millennia and if Diana was unsuccessful, the Amazons would be destroyed.

 Diana succeeded in her trials, defeating numerous monsters including Echidna, the Chimera, the Cyclops, the Hydra, the Harpies, and the Minotaur.
 Eventually, Pan's bones were discovered on Olympus but it was too late to save Diana from her labors.
 Joined by her mother, Diana did indeed destroy the demons beneath Themyscira with the help of the amulet of Harmonia (these demons were funneled into Ares).
 Diana also freed Heracles, who had borne the weight of Themyscira for eons while imprisoned in a stone form and had been scarred by various monsters.
 Heracles was accepted into Olympus.

 Soon thereafter, the gods secreted themselves away for a conference.
 At this time, Darkseid attacked Olympus.
 The dark god ceased hostilities, though, as soon as he realized the place was deserted.
-When the gods returned, they had decided upon destroying Mount Olympus and undertaking a "cosmic migration" to the stars.
+When the gods returned, they decided to destroy Mount Olympus and undertake a "cosmic migration" to the stars.
 Over Hermes' objections, they took several steps.
 First, the three elder brothers made a new pact to replace the original pact which divided Earth among them.
 Then, they combined the will of all the gods (minus Ares) and the strength of Amazon prayer, and used Diana's bracelets to amplify that power (the bracelets are all that remained of Zeus' Aegis; this Aegis was made from the hide of Amalthea, the goat which reared him.
 Thus, the old home was demolished and New Olympus was created.
 In order to properly establish this new home, it was necessary for the Gods to sequester themselves indefinitely.

 Hermes defected from his brethren and would not join the migration.
 He had already involved himself in Man's World by stopping the evil Circe.
 Hermes elected to remain on Earth and joined Diana in her mission.